 Case No. RG17882082 (Alameda Co.): A class of 3,000-4,000 Black/African-American factory workers allege race harassment and discrimination against Tesla, because of (among other egregious problems) pervasive, unaddressed use of the N-word at the Fremont plant, which many call the “Plantation.”
 The case was featured in major exposé articles in the New York Times, the Los Angeles Times, and in other media.
 After beating Tesla’s motion to compel arbitration at the trial court in 2018, in 2019, the First District Court of Appeal upheld the denial of Defendant’s motion to compel arbitration (case no. A154753).
-Three times in 2021, Bryan Schwartz Law and co-counsel defeated Defendant’s attempts to eliminate Plaintiffs’ class claims, and Plaintiffs are currently facing down Tesla’s latest appeal.
+Three times in 2021, Bryan Schwartz Law, P.C. and co-counsel defeated Defendant’s attempts to eliminate Plaintiffs’ class claims.
+Plaintiffs defeated Tesla’s appeal in a published Court of Appeal decision holding that the company cannot compel claims to arbitration that Plaintiffs did not agree to arbitrate and could not compel Fair Employment and Housing Act (FEHA) public injunction claims to arbitration.

 How did we do?